 Catch Up Premium

-In June 2020, a £1 billion fund for education was announced by the government.
-This will be based on our pupil premium numbers, meaning Brimrod Primary School will be in receipt of £11,600 (80 x 145).
+From June 2020, a £1 billion fund for education was announced by the government.
+This continues to be allocated on a yearly basis and will be based on our pupil premium numbers.
 The spending of this money will be down to schools to allocate as they see best.
 To support schools to make the best use of this funding, the Education Endowment Foundation has published a support guide for schools with evidence-based approaches to catch up for all students.

 At Brimrod Primary, this money will be used in order to: